sai21gajula/StockLensAI/Chatbot/App/README.md

 3. **CIK Extraction**: If necessary, the system extracts the **CIK (Central Index Key)** associated with the company mentioned in the question.
 4. **SEC Filing Data**: The system retrieves relevant **SEC filings** based on the CIK and question tags.
 5. **Web Search**: If the SEC data is insufficient, a **web search** is performed to gather additional context.
+6. **Generating answers**: Web data based answer and SEC Filing Data beased answers are generated.
-6. **Answer Generation**: A final answer is generated using either SEC data, web results, or both.
+7. **Answer Generation**: A final answer is generated using answers generated in step 6, by combining them and comparing them to each other.
-7. **Follow-up Questions**: After generating the answer, the system suggests three follow-up questions for further exploration.
+8. **Follow-up Questions**: After generating the answer, the system suggests three follow-up questions for further exploration.

 ## Requirements